Save 30% on online shipping anywhere in Canada and the US!

 • Relatively cheap – thanks to automated dipping processes

-• Gives excellent corrosion resistance, it is also reasonably hard-wearing
+• Gives excellent corrosion resistance, and is also reasonably hard-wearing

 • Fast processing – even large or complex parts can be dipped in a day